Alexmhack/postgresql_local/README.md

+# postgresql_local
+Installing PostgreSQL in our local computer and applying operations on it

 PostgreSQL is the server we are going to be working with.

 Just open any command prompt and enter > psql -U postgres